KrisSterckx/cloudstack-docs/rtd/source/networking/nuage-plugin.rst

 ------------

-The Nuage VSP plugin is the Nuage Networks SDN implementation in CloudStack, which integrates with Release 3.2 of the Nuage Networks Virtualized Services Platform.
+The Nuage VSP plugin is the Nuage Networks SDN implementation in CloudStack, which integrates with Release 4.0 of the Nuage Networks Virtualized Services Platform.
 The plugin can be used by CloudStack to leverage the scalability and rich features of Advanced SDN and to implement:

 * Isolated Guest Networks
-* Virtual Private Clouds (VPCs)
+* Virtual Private Clouds (VPC)
 * Shared Networks

 For more information about Nuage Networks, visit www.nuagenetworks.net.